hpn777/node-orm3/Readme.md

 See `examples/anontxt` for an example express based app.

-## Documentation

-Documentation is moving to the [wiki](https://github.com/dresende/node-orm2/wiki/).

-## Settings

-See information in the [wiki](https://github.com/dresende/node-orm2/wiki/Settings).

-## Connecting

-See information in the [wiki](https://github.com/dresende/node-orm2/wiki/Connecting-to-Database).

 ## Models

 A Model is an abstraction over one or more database tables.
 Models support associations (more below).
 The name of the model is assumed to match the table name.

 Models support behaviours for accessing and manipulating table data.

-## Defining Models

-See information in the [wiki](https://github.com/dresende/node-orm2/wiki/Defining-Models).

-### Properties

-See information in the [wiki](https://github.com/dresende/node-orm2/wiki/Model-Properties).

 ### Instance Methods